 Today, your last, you will be taken to your train station in Narbonne.
 Make sure you set aside time to explore this ancient Roman town before you move on.
 Transfers to other hubs (Béziers, Carcassonne) are possible and will incur an extra supplement.
 Just let us know where you would like to go and we’ll do our best to get you there.
 Breakfast included.

 Unquestionably the most historic hotel in the area, the Hotel Imperator has welcomed the likes of Pablo Picasso, Ernest Hemingway, Ava Gardner and Jean Cocteau.
-It’s not just ancient history, though.
-The Imperator has seen a recent renaissance and is, once again, a center for art and culture in Nîmes.
-We hope to see you in the Hemingway Bar before your trip begins!
+It’s not just a piece of ancient history, though.
+The Imperator has seen a recent renaissance and is, once again today, a center for art and culture in Nîmes.
+We hope to see you for some pre-tour planning in the Hemingway Bar before your trip begins!

 Le Saint André provides the ideal cycling base to explore the fabulous region of the Hérault ideally situated between the Mediterranean sea and the Cevennes mountains.
 The house is relaxed and informal – a home away from home.
 Free WiFi, a guest computer, dvd player and ipod docking station are here for your use.
 On hand are route cards and maps, GPS downloads, Garmin Edge 800 rental, secure bike storage, a workshop, essential spares and laundry facilities.